 Thus we are commanded to not just fight against Amalek but to "obliterate the memory of Amalek from under the heavens."
-Because doubt is our greatest enemy.
+Note the emphasis on the words "under the heavens."
+Because "under the heavens" doubt is our greatest enemy.
 When we doubt ourselves, every difficulty becomes a monster.
 When doubt is vanquished, we can take on any challenge.
 So we are commanded to "obliterate Amalek" - to obliterate every doubt, even the memory of doubt - from under the heavens.
 Because above the heavens there is no such thing as doubt.